tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

 ### Set a user's permissions

-  This gives a user a specific set of permissions to access your data.
+  This gives a user a specific set of permissions to access data.

   ```
   POST /access/:groupId/:userId
   x-tidepool-session-token: <token>
   ```

-  The groupId is the user being modified, and the userId is the user getting the permission.
-If permissions are being added, the user making the request must have administrative permission on the user being modified.
-If permissions are being dropped, the user with the permission is allowed to drop it (it's OK to say you don't want to be able to see someone's data).
+  The groupId must be the user being modified, and the userId must be the user getting the permission.
+If permissions are being added, the user making the request (the user in the session token) must have admin permission on the group being modified.
+If permissions are being dropped, the user with the permission is allowed to drop it (in other words, it's OK to say you don't want to be able to see someone's data).

   Body is a block of permissions that looks like this: